Commercial Bank of Australia Ltd v Amadio

 Commercial Bank of Australia Ltd v Amadio, is a seminal case in Australian contract law and equity, in which the High Court held that unconscionable dealing due to a lack of knowledge or education and the consequent imbalance in bargaining power could lead to a transaction being set aside.

 The case is a formative case for the defence of unconscionability, a precursor to statutory unconscionability.

 Background

 Facts

-Giovani and Cesira Amadio, whose son, Vincenzo, carried on business as a builder, guaranteed their son's indebtedness to the Commercial Bank of Australia.
+Giovanni and Cesira Amadio, whose son, Vincenzo, carried on business as a builder, guaranteed their son's indebtedness to the Commercial Bank of Australia.
 To this end, they executed certain documents the effect of which was to provide the bank with a mortgage over a building which they owned.
 When the son's business failed, the bank sought to enforce the guarantee.
 In their defence, the Amadios asserted that the guarantee was unenforceable because it was unconscionable.
 They were held to be at a "special disadvantage" as an equitable doctrine in Equity.
 With unconscionable conduct having no definition at a legislative level (other than conduct lacking in good faith) it is largely up to the presiding judicial member to determine as to whether compliance is efficient on a statutory basis.